JackDanger/joining-the-tech-industry/README.md

 ### Promises

 During the hiring process a recuirter or manager may make a promise about what team you'll be on, what the company will do for you, what special affordances they'll make for you, or who you'll be working with.
-Unless this is in writing and comes to you from people high-up in the company it's unlikely to be true.
-The hiring manager may mean well but the next week their team is re-org'd out of existence and the new manager will not have been told about your expectations.
+Expect this to be true only initially.
+Once you join the company you'll be subject to the same reorgs and staffing adjustments as any other employee.
+The person you most wanted to work with may move on to a new team or a new company and your team may decide that the fun work they told you about is no longer the most urgent issue.

+Pick a company that has multiple roles you might enjoy.
+Or a company mission that is energizing to you even if your work shifts from time to time.

 ## Human Resources